ezsystems/ezpersonalization-documentation/docs/personalization/developer_guide/content_api.md

 ### Transfer items

-The method transfers an item from one id to another id.
+The method transfers an item from one id to another ID.
 The attributes of the old item are NOT moved or merged.
 If you rely on attributes for e.g. filtering based on prices, the new item must be reimported.

 All related historical user data is rewritten to point to the new item.
 The old item is wiped, including all attributes.
 The authentication is based on BASIC AUTH with customerId and license-key.

 **`POST https://import.yoochoose.net/api/[customerid]/transferitems`**
 `Content-Type=text/xml`